 Pope Francis reminds us that the sacramental bread or Eucharist is not so much a reward as it is a healing bread of forgiveness for our life’s journey of faith.

-This brings me to a second theme, how this bread is there for us — in season and out of season.
+How is this bread is there for us — in season and out of season?
 In recalling the words of Saint Paul in today’s second reading, I’m reminded of a quote from Anna Safford, a Presbyterian missionary who once wrote: “If you cannot see how you are the body of Christ, don’t bother looking for him in the bread and wine.”

 For many years, I’ve taught a college course entitled “Religion, Media & Culture.”
 As you might suspect, it concerns the intersection of contemporary media with religious practice today.